CalmGecko/Roblox-Ranking-API/README.md

  # Credits
  [Original Code](https://github.com/CookieHax/RankingAPI) <br />
- [Setup Tutorial](https://www.youtube.com/watch?v=O7NCB1deKCE) Note: You can not host this on heroku as i have updated the code
+ [Setup Tutorial](https://www.youtube.com/watch?v=O7NCB1deKCE) Note: You can not host this on heroku as i have updated the code.